 Judges are more and more inclined to accept that the best interest of the child means having regular, significant contact with his or her father.

 There’s an increase in custody agreements splitting time between both parents and awarding custody to the father if the circumstances support that decision.
 If you need an attorney who is going to fight for your rights as a father, The Micklin Law Group, LLC is here for you.

 We have the experience to prepare the best argument for custody.
 We’ll show the court what a devoted father you are to change the pace of a custody agreement.

-The Micklin Law Group, LLC is a New Jersey law firm specializing in men’s rights during a divorce.
+The Micklin Law Group, LLC is a New Jersey law firm focusing exclusively on men’s rights during a divorce.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
-Brad has a special expertise in working with divorces in New Jersey.
+Brad has experience working with divorces in New Jersey.
 You can read more on this topic by visiting our divorce blog.
 To set up a consultation, call 973-562-0100.